-If you are currently receiving a reduced pension, we will restore your pension to a full pension after 12.5 years from the date you receive your first pension pay-out.
+If you are currently receiving a reduced pension, your pension will be restored to a full pension after 12.5 years from the date you receive your first pension pay-out.
 Here's an example of how it works.

 Example